piettetech/OSBH/README.md

 **License**
 --------
-This application contains several libraries, so some of the libraries have their own license.
-Check the header of the .cpp and .h files for the specific details.
+This application contains several libraries and files.
+Check the header of the .cpp and .h files for the specific details on the licenses.

-The main application is released under the [GNU General Public License v3.0](./LICENSE)